Shop and Save on New York State Health Insurance

 “We can’t say with certainty that T. gondii caused the women to try to kill themselves, but we did find a predictive association between the infection and suicide attempts later in life that warrants additional studies,” says Dr. Teodor T. Postolache, an associate professor of psychiatry and director of the Mood and Anxiety Program at the University of Maryland School of Medicine and author of the study.

-The study also revealed that those who were more infected and developed a higher level of antibodies, were more prone to attempt suicide.
+The study also revealed that those who were more infected and developed a higher level of antibodies were more prone to attempt suicide.

-However the study could not directly point to T. gondii as the cause of suicide attempts.
+However, the study could not directly point to T. gondii as the cause of suicide attempts.
 They can only link the parasite to brain function.

-Researchers say there is need for further studies about T. gondii and its effect on people.
+Researchers say there is a need for further studies about T. gondii and its effect on people.
 Does it directly cause people to want to kill themselves?
 Will all who get infected want to commit suicide?
 Is this risk limited to women?

 Postolache said, “If we can identify a causal relationship, we may be able to predict those at increased risk for attempting suicide and find ways to intervene and offer treatment.”